How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Related Work

 Following the Russian invasion of Ukraine, the Observatory on Social Media at Indiana University investigated the prevalence of suspicious activity on Twitter.
 In a series of white papers \cite{osomewp1,osomewp2}, they highlight a peak in the creation of new accounts around the day of the invasion, and reveal the presence of coordinated groups of users promoting different campaigns, from boosting the presence of political figures to spam and hate speech.
 They also show how most of the related messages shared on Twitter are genuine or benign, and that pro-Ukraine messages are much more prevalent than pro-Russia ones.

-\citet{caprolu2022characterizing} apply mix-methods to analyze a collection of over 5M tweets related to the ongoing conflict, claiming no evidence of massive disinformation campaigns contrary to what reported in the mainstream news. \citet{park2022voynaslov} introduce a dataset called VoynaSlov, which aims to help researchers study Russian language conversations on Twitter and VKontakte (VK), a social platform very popular in Russia, focusing on the attention received by state-affiliated and independent Russian media.
+Caprolu et al. \cite{caprolu2022characterizing} apply mix-methods to analyze a collection of over 5M tweets related to the ongoing conflict, claiming no evidence of massive disinformation campaigns contrary to what was reported in the mainstream news.
+Park et al. \cite{park2022voynaslov} introduce a dataset called VoynaSlov, which aims to help researchers study Russian language conversations on Twitter and VKontakte (VK), a social platform very popular in Russia, focusing on the attention received by state-affiliated and independent Russian media.

-\citet{hanley2022happenstance} leverage a sentence-level topic analysis technique to study the spread of Russian state propaganda on Reddit, by analyzing the content generated by Russian disinformation websites from January to April 2022.
+Hanley et al. \cite{hanley2022happenstance} leverage a sentence-level topic analysis technique to study the spread of Russian state propaganda on Reddit, by analyzing the content generated by Russian disinformation websites from January to April 2022.
 They find approximately 40\% of the comments in the \textit{r/Russia} subreddit are related to Russian disinformation.
+The same authors \cite{hanley2022special} use a combination of sentiment and topic analysis to study Western, Russian, and Chinese media on Twitter and Weibo, finding that Russian media attempt to justify their ``special military operation'' as opposed to Western press that mostly covers military and humanitarian aspects of the war.
+Chinese news, instead, insists on the conflict’s diplomatic and economic backlashes.

+Geisller et al. \cite{geissler2022russian} study the activity of automated accounts promoting pro- and anti-Russia hashtags on Twitter, in order to quantify the extent to which social bots might influence human accounts by promoting and amplifying Russian propaganda and disinformation.

+Pierri et al. \cite{pierri2023propaganda} study the spread of Russian propaganda and misinformation on Facebook and Twitter during the first months of the conflict.
+They estimate the prevalence of such content on the two platforms, describing temporal patterns and highlighting the disproportionate role played by superspreader accounts.
+They also estimate the amount of content removed by the two platforms to be around only about 8-15\% of the posts and tweets sharing links to untrustworthy sources.

-There is a substantial corpus of literature discussing platform abuse and manipulation on Twitter during political elections in different countries \cite{cinelli2020limited,grinberg2019fake,ferrara2020bots,aral2019protecting}.
-For what concerns French Presidential elections, early work by \citet{ferrara2017disinformation} studies the presence of disinformation and the role of bots prior to the 2017 election, with a focus on the \textit{MacronLeaks} campaign.
+There is a substantial corpus of literature discussing platform abuse and manipulation on Twitter during political elections in different countries \cite{cinelli2020limited,grinberg2019fake,ferrara2020bots,aral2019protecting,jiang2023retweet}.
+For what concerns French Presidential elections, early work by Ferrara \cite{ferrara2017disinformation} studies the presence of disinformation and the role of bots prior to the 2017 election, with a focus on the \textit{MacronLeaks} campaign.
 They show that users who engaged the most with the campaign were mostly non-French users active in promoting fringe and alt-right narratives, suggesting the possible existence of a black market for reusable political disinformation bots.